openai/whisper/README.md

 ![Approach](https://raw.githubusercontent.com/openai/whisper/main/approach.png)

 A Transformer sequence-to-sequence model is trained on various speech processing tasks.
 The tasks include multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
 These tasks are jointly represented as a sequence of tokens to be predicted by the decoder.
-As a result, a single model replaces many steps in a traditional speech processing.
+As a result, a single model replaces many steps in traditional speech processing.
 The multitask training format uses a set of special tokens that serve as task specifiers or classification targets.

 We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models.
 The codebase should be compatible with Python 3.8-3.11 and recent PyTorch versions.
 The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.

 ## Prerequisites

 * Whisper requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system.
-The command-line tool is available from most package managers:
+The command-line tool is available from most package managers.
+To install [`ffmpeg`](https://ffmpeg.org/), use one of the following commands for your operating system:

 ```bash
 # on Ubuntu or Debian